yiakwy/SpatialPerceptron/README.md

 tmpfs                   6.4G     0  6.4G   0% /sys/firmware
 ```

-In case that more data space need, and it often happens if you want to train different models by exploring different datasets.
+In case that more data space needed, that it often happens if you want to train different models by exploring different datasets, you need to persistent data, directories and softwares developed in a writable disk.

+One of the reomote storages you could use is google driver of which storages is up to 8.0 E. bytes.

 gcloud provides you with oauth2 scheme to authenticate yourself for the google products.
-Once you successfully connect to the cloud, you are able to mount google drive as an oridinary disk.
+Once you successfully connect to the cloud, you are able to mount google drives as oridinary disks.

 ```jupyter
 # mount google driver